Grosse Pointe Garden Center

 Garden Center Events

-• Thursday, May 2: How to Make a Butterfly Garden with John Blair describing his journey in creating magnificent pollinator gardens on his rural property in Brooklyn MI.
+• Sold out!
+Thursday, May 2: How to Make a Butterfly Garden with John Blair describing his journey in creating magnificent pollinator gardens on his rural property in Brooklyn MI.
 Learn some important design elements to create your own butterfly garden.
 Trial Garden participants won’t want to miss this program!
 The lecture is at 7:00 p.m. in the Reception Room at The War Memorial.
-Click here to register.
+Click here for details.

 • 32nd Annual Garden Tour: Our 2024 Garden Tour is Friday, June 21 and Saturday, June 22 from 10:00 a.m. to 4:00 p.m.
 Rain or Shine.
 Ticket prices remain the same, $15 pre-tour and $20 tour days.
 Advanced tickets are now available online and will be at ticket sellers in the Grosse Pointes in May.
 To make a donation or to purchase tickets click here.